Order on Faire

 We also have a variety of marketing and promotional materials we want to share with you!
 From recipe cards to pictures for your social media accounts, we’ve got you covered.
 Please feel free to reach out to us at firstname.lastname@example.org and we can provide you with ideas or marketing materials for your business.

 How Can I Place A Wholesale Order?

-To get the most detailed information on wholesale ordering, please fill out our Wholesale Inquiry Form above and we'll get right back to you with all the details you need.
+To get the most detailed information on wholesale ordering, please fill out our Wholesale Inquiry Form above or select Order on Faire button below.